 The Spanish with a Business Focus track will allow you to combine your interest in and/or facility with a foreign language with a sequence of selected business courses to create a program that employers desire: someone with a degree and training in the area of business and a sophisticated competency in another language.
 It is widely known that all businesses are increasingly global in their approach, and so the need for speakers of foreign languages is on the rise.
 This combined major will prepare you to help your future employer compete on a rapidly changing business landscape.
 Learn more about the Spanish with a Business Focus curriculum.

 You also have the opportunity to earn your teacher certification in Spanish for grades 7-12 in STAC’s adolescence education program.
+There are many teaching jobs in the U.S. available for teachers certified in the teaching of Spanish.

 There is no better way to learn the language and appreciate Spanish culture than visiting Spain!
 Students at St. Thomas Aquinas College can take courses at prestigious universities across Spain.
 This is an easy and exciting opportunity to learn Spanish.
 And study abroad can be a life-changing experience.
-Immersing oneself in a different culture is the best way to learn a language, as well the culture that speaks it.
+Immersing oneself in a different culture is the best way to learn a language, as well as the culture that speaks it.
 Studying in the great cities of Spain – or in any Spanish-speaking country – will expose students to new ways of thinking about the world!
 Read about student experiences in our Study Abroad programs.

 Make the Connection